Drugs A - Z

 Brand Names: Herceptin

 What is this medicine?TRASTUZUMAB (tras TOO zoo mab) is a monoclonal antibody.
 It targets a protein called HER2.
-This protein is found in roughly 25 to 30 percent of breast cancers.
-By interfering with this protein, this medicine can stop cancer cell growth.
+This protein is found in some stomach and breast cancers.
+This medicine can stop cancer cell growth.
 This medicine may be used with other cancer treatments.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: